 Jeff Skalberg is a community relations professional who specializes in employee engagement, corporate social responsibility and nonprofit management.
 Over the last seven years, Jeff has had the opportunity to work with hundreds of unique companies, developing and evaluating their community relations and volunteer programs, enabling them to expand their engagement in the communities we live and work.

-Jeff currently serves as the Donor Engagement Director with Community Alliance.
-Prior to joining Community Alliance, Jeff led a development team through four fundraising Campaigns at United Way of the Midlands.
+Jeff currently serves as the Vice President, Resource Development for United Way of Dane County.
+He previously worked as Donor Engagement Director with Community Alliance and led a development team through four fundraising Campaigns at United Way of the Midlands.
 Jeff also serves on the board of directors for College Possible and in 2018 launched a business called NoteWorthy which creates engaging concert experiences to drive social change.

 Jeff holds a Bachelor’s Degree in Business from Bellevue University and a Master’s of Public Administration from the University of Nebraska at Omaha.

 Dr. Andrew Rikli has served as the Superintendent of the Papillion La Vista Schools since July 2013.
 Prior to his work in Papillion La Vista, Dr. Rikli worked 10 years with the Westside Community Schools in Omaha as an elementary principal, central office director, and assistant superintendent.
 Rikli previously worked as a consultant with the Nebraska Department of Education and has served as a classroom teacher, coach, activities director, and curriculum and assessment writer.
 In addition to his work with PK-12 public schools, Dr. Rikli is an adjunct professor at the University of Nebraska at Omaha and serves as a governor-appointed executive team member of the Nebraska Professional Practices Commission.